This article shows you a cool Ancestry advanced search feature. Specifically, we dive into filtering your search results

 The first page has a sprinkle of interesting U.S. immigration records.
 But most results on the top page are birth and census records from Ireland.

 We figure that marriage, military records, and obituaries are our best chance of identifying as correct sources.
 This is because they’ll likely have his parents’ names.

 So, we want to get rid of the birth results and shuffle other types of records up to the top pages.
-Enter “Filter by Category”, which we now put to strategic use.
+This is where we deploy “Filter By Category”.

 Filter by Category For An Advanced Ancestry Search